yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 - **Private DNS zone** lets you use a custom domain name for the nodes in your universe.
 For details and instructions, see [How to define a private DNS zone](#how-to-define-a-private-dns-zone).
 - **Virtual Network Setup** allows you to customize your network, including the virtual network.
 - **NTP Setup** lets you to customize the Network Time Protocol server, as follows:
   - Select **Use provider’s NTP server** to enable cluster nodes to connect to the Azure internal time servers.
-For more information, consult the Microsoft Azure documentation such as [Time sync for Windows VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/time-sync).
+For more information, consult the Microsoft Azure documentation such as [Time sync for Linux VMs in Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/time-sync).
   - Select **Manually add NTP Servers** to provide your own NTP servers and allow the cluster nodes to connect to those NTP servers.
   - Select **Don’t set up NTP** to prevent YugabyteDB Anywhere from performing any NTP configuration on the cluster nodes.
 For data consistency, ensure that NTP is correctly configured on your machine image.